The original post was published on Jan 17, 2017 on WirelessWeek.

 What Cloud-Native VNFs Deliver to Operators

 All of the value provided by VNFs springs from their software-defined, API-driven nature.
-This makes deep automation possible, removing human intervention from the process and making fast, reliable deployment and operation possible.
+This makes deep network automation possible, removing human intervention from the process and making fast, reliable deployment and operation possible.

 Probably the biggest single value creator for operators requesting cloud-native VNFs is self-management.
 Cloud-native VNFs offer built-in automation for both installation and configuration.
 Most also support multi-cloud environments (VMware and OpenStack in the private cloud; AWS, Azure and GCP in the public cloud), which are an increasingly popular deployment and operations model for enterprises.
 The auto-scaling capabilities of cloud-native VNFs is critical in these environments.